LOW VISION SERVICES

-The inability to drive can be a major sign of Low Vision.
+The inability to drive can be a major issue of Low Vision.
 Not being able to make out street signs and traffic lights puts the driver at risk.
 Bioptics and telescopic glasses can be used to magnify these objects, returning your ability to drive so you can see the grandkids, run your errands, and feel independent again.
-Most states allow these to be used while driving, while a few require them to be used based on vision level.
-We will help prepare you for the DMV so you can pass your driving exam.
+In New York, the law is that those with up to 20/100 vision can drive with glasses or contacts.
+With telescopic lenses, we can help you see at 20/40 vision, allowing you to drive again!

 Age Related Macular Degeneration

 The leading cause of vision loss for Americans over the age of 50.
 You will experience difficulty seeing out of the center of your eye.
 Broken down into wet and dry AMD, items will be blurry or you will have difficulty seeing in a dim light.
 Treatments to slow down the progression and improve your lifestyle include specialty lenses, aids, injections, laser therapy, and an implantable miniature telescope from CentraSight.